esa-esdl/gridtools/README.md

-## Common Python tools for working with numeric grids
+# gridtools - Python tools for numeric grids

 While there exists a number of Python functions that upsample numeric images and grids to a higher resolution, there is a lack in methods that perform grid cell